-In the meantime, the products X and Y can be used for the same application and the price levels are not different, but the product Y is rarely used as a substitute for the product X in practice because, to substitute product Y for X, some costs are required to change the facilities or educate the employees.
+In the meantime, there is a case when the products X and Y can be used for the same application and their price levels are not different, but the product Y is rarely used as a substitute for the product X in practice because, to substitute product Y for X, some costs are required to change the facilities or educate the employees.
 In such a case, it can not be considered that the product X and Y provide similar utility and such.

-On the other hand, when the products X and Y product provide similar utility and such, if the price of product X is increased, then users become to purchase the product Y and the price of product Y is likely to increase.
+On the other hand, when products X and Y provide similar utility and such, if the price of product X is increased, users tend to purchase the product Y and the price of product Y is likely to increase.
 Therefore, if the sales or the price of product Y increases in response to an increase in the price of product X, it can be considered that products X and Y provide similar utility and such.

-(3) Recognition and actions of the Users
+(3) Recognition and Actions of the Users

-There is a case in which the recognition etc. of the users is considered.
+There is a case in which the recognition etc. of the users are considered.